Ready to say goodbye to debt for good? Learn More

 • The debt was discharged in bankruptcy.

-• You don’t owe the debt because you were wrongly identified as the debtor or because of an identity theft issue.
+• You don’t owe the debt because of identity theft or mistaken identity.

-Be sure to include proof to back up your defenses and affirmative defenses.
-This could be in the form of receipts, billing or account statements, correspondence with the creditor or debt collector, a credit report, or anything else that helps illustrate your claim.
+📄 Be sure to include proof to support your defenses and affirmative defenses.
+This could be in the form of receipts, billing or account statements, letters or emails from the creditor or collector, a credit report, or anything else that helps show your side of the story.

 You Must Deliver a Copy of the Grounds of Defense Form to the Plaintiff

 You can send the form in the mail or deliver it in person.
-You need to do this by the date listed on the top of the Ground of Defense form.
-That’s also your deadline for filing a copy with the court.
-You can usually do this in person or via mail, but call the clerk of the court listed on your forms to verify your options.
+Just make sure you do this by the deadline listed at the top of the Ground of Defense form.
+That’s also the deadline to file your copy with the court.

 Step 4: Ask for a Trial and Await Next Steps

-While you’re at the initial court hearing, you can ask for a trial along with your request for a Bill of Particulars to learn more about details of the debt the plaintiff alleges that you owe.
+At your initial court hearing, you can ask for a trial to learn more about the debt the plaintiff says you owe, especially if you’re also requesting a Bill of Particulars.

 What Happens if You Don’t Respond to the Lawsuit?

-If you don’t respond to Warrant in Debt, you risk losing the lawsuit by default.
+If you don’t respond to the Warrant in Debt, you risk losing the lawsuit by default.

-As mentioned above, there is a notice section in the Warrant in Debt that explains that failing to appear at the scheduled hearing can lead to a judgment.
+As mentioned above, there’s a notice section in the Warrant in Debt that explains that failing to appear at the scheduled hearing can lead to a judgment.
 A judgment is a court order.
-In this case, it’d be a court order for you to pay what the plaintiff claims you owe.
+In this case, it’s an order for you to pay what the plaintiff claims you owe.

-With a court order in hand, the debt collector can also get direct access to money in your paycheck or bank account through wage garnishment or a bank account levy.
-Wage garnishment is the most common collection method at this point, but the state of Virginia limits how much anyone can take from each paycheck.
+With a court order in hand, the debt collector may be able to take money directly from your paycheck or bank account through wage garnishment or a bank account levy.
+Wage garnishment is the most common collection method, but Virginia law limits how much can be taken from each paycheck.

-Give yourself a fighting chance to win the debt collection lawsuit by showing up and fighting the claim.
-Empowered with the knowledge from this guide, you can do this on your own, without a lawyer's help.
+✅ Show up and give yourself a real chance to win the debt collection lawsuit.
+With the knowledge in this guide, you can respond and defend yourself, without a lawyer’s help.

-If the court has already entered a default judgment against you, you can be able to file a motion to have it set aside (canceled).
+📝 If the court has already entered a default judgment against you, you may be able to file a motion to have it set aside (canceled).
 The court provides instructions on how to do this.

-• Virginia Legal Aid provides free legal help for eligible individuals.
-Search for help in your areas here: Find Legal Help
+• Virginia Legal Aid offers free legal help for eligible individuals.
+You can search for help in your area through their Find Legal Help tool.

 It's easy to get debt help